To ensure COVID-19 health guidelines were followed, Salinas Valley State Prison (SVSP) held physically distant graduations.

 The most robust of all the programs at SVSP is the GED/High School Equivalency Certificate program.
 During this round of graduations, 40 students received certificates on their individual facilities.

 A final and substantial achievement for SVSP was the establishment of the Certificate of Attendance and Participation (C.A.P.) program and its very first graduate.
 The C.A.P. was designed as an opportunity for those students classified as developmentally disabled to complete high school requirements in a traditional way.
 The C.A.P. program has proven those students can complete a modified educational program and have the opportunity to move on to vocational skills programs.

-Graduation ceremonies are a clear demonstration of an institution’s rehabilitation in action.
-It is important for not only the graduates but also the other inmates to see the celebration of these accomplishments even if everyone in attendance is wearing a protective face covering while doing it.
+Graduations are a clear demonstration of a SVSP rehabilitation in action.
+It is important for the graduates as well as others to see the celebration of accomplishments.

 SVSP has enjoyed successful circumstances during the COVID-19 pandemic, which would not have been possible without the strong leadership of Warden Atchley, the Captains on each facility and educational leader Dr. Sandra Ahmann.

 Submitted by Lt.
 W. Fonseca